anshkunj/python-automation-projects/README.md

 # Python Automation Projects

-This repository contains Python scripts for automation, bug fixing, file handling, and data cleaning.
-All stable scripts are in the `main` branch.
+This repository contains my Python scripts and mini-projects focused on **automation, bug fixing, file handling, and data cleaning**.
+All code is written with clarity, proper structure, and real-world use cases in mind.

+⭐ All stable and production-ready scripts are available in the **main** branch.

+---

-## Folder Overview
+## 🔹 Folder Structure Overview

+### 📂 Automation/
-- **Automation/** → Scripts to automate repetitive tasks
+Scripts to automate repetitive or manual tasks.
-- **BugFix/** → Scripts to fix bugs or correct logic
-- **DataCleaning/** → Clean and preprocess CSV/Excel data
+Examples:
+- Cleaning CSV files
+- Renaming multiple files
+- Simple task automation

+---

+### 📂 BugFix/
+Scripts demonstrating bug fixing, logic correction, and safe coding practices.
+Examples:
+- Fixing index errors
+- Correcting logical mistakes
+- Error handling techniques

+---

+### 📂 DataCleaning/
+Scripts for cleaning and preparing data.
+Examples:
+- Removing empty rows
+- Removing duplicate records
+- Formatting CSV / Excel data

+---

+### 📂 FileHandling/
+Scripts related to file operations.
+Examples:
-- **FileHandling/** → Read, write, merge, and sort files
+- Reading and writing CSV files
+- Merging multiple files
+- Sorting files programmatically

+---

+### 📂 Utilities/
+Small helper tools and utility scripts.
+Examples:
+- Stopwatch
+- Logging utility
+- Common helper functions

+---

+## 🔹 Tech Stack
+- **Language:** Python
+- **Version:** Python 3.8+
+- **Libraries:** Standard library, pandas (where required)

+---

+## 🔹 Code Quality
-- **Utilities/** → Helper scripts and small tools
+- Clean and readable code

-## Usage
-- Each script has comments for easy understanding.
+- Proper comments for easy understanding
+- Modular and reusable functions
+- Tested scripts before upload

+---

+## 🔹 How to Use
+1. Clone the repository
+2. Navigate to the required folder
+3. Run the script using Python
+4. Modify inputs as needed

+Each script contains example usage inside comments.

+---

+## 🔹 For Clients / Freelance Work
+This repository showcases my **Python logic, automation skills, and coding style**.
+I can:
+- Modify existing scripts
+- Build custom automation
-- Tested on Python 3.8+.
+- Fix bugs in Python code
+- Create new scripts as per requirements

-- Contact me for custom modifications.
+📩 Feel free to contact me for custom work or improvements.

+---

+## 🔹 Note
+This repository is regularly updated with new scripts and improvements.